 We've put together an exhaustive list of twenty of the best Lego sets for any fan: there are Lego sets for kids, Lego sets for adults, and even Lego sets which take Lego in completely new directions, like the super-cool and ultra-relaxing Lego Art range, or the newly-resurrected Lego Mindstorms robotics system.
-So if you're looking for a way to invest in calm this Black Friday, or you're searching for the perfect Christmas present for children, teens or adults, Lego is it.
+So if you're looking for a way to invest in calm, or you're searching for the perfect present for children, teens or adults, Lego is it.
 It always has been, hasn't it?

 But it's not just movies, Lego loves everything from tech-fuelled robots, to theme park attractions, to architecture, so we've rounded up the ones that you'll want to splash out on this year.
 Don't worry, you can always say you got it for the kids.

 Don't forget we've got our page for the best Lego deals, too!
 Be sure to also take a look at the best board games if you want something for people to do together, and we've got a guide to the best toys overall.